SaraAlAwad/Tasty-App/README.md

 - search meals by name and ingredients
 - generate a random meal
-- provide a details instructions on how to prepare the meal
+- provide a detailed instructions on how to prepare the meal

 ## Deployment
 this project is deployed on netlify